-Putin isn't crazy, a born-again nationalist or -- as German Chancellor Angela Merkel recently put it -- “in another world.”
-He is a calculating former career KGB officer, who has just carried out an almost perfect operation, using hard power, covert tactics and disinformation to secure his goals.
-(I’ll get to the “almost” part in a moment.)
+Putin isn't crazy, a born-again nationalist or -- as German Chancellor Angela Merkel recently put it -- "Standoff in Ukraine" He is a calculating former career KGB officer, who has just carried out an almost perfect operation, using hard power, covert tactics and disinformation to secure his goals.
+(I'll get to the "almost" part in a moment.)

-There is reason to believe that Putin meant it when he said in his news conference Monday that he had no intention of annexing Crimea outright, or of starting a war with Ukraine, even as he flirts with both scenarios.
-His aim, it seems increasingly clear, is to turn Crimea into another frozen conflict zone, dependent on Russia but nominally still within Ukraine’s borders.
+There is reason to believe that Putin meant it when he said in hisin another world. that he had no intention of annexing Crimea outright, or of starting a war with Ukraine, even as he flirts with both scenarios.
+His aim, it seems increasingly clear, is to turn Crimea into another frozen conflict zone, dependent on Russia but nominally still within Ukraine's borders.

 Already Putin has succeeded in sending the clear message to leaders in Kiev and the capitals of other ex-Soviet states that you do not ignore Russia, or "humiliate" it, to echo his language from Monday.
 Once he is done in Crimea, he probably will have left a gaping wound in Ukraine's side through which to pressure its leaders in the future.